 Carrying credit card debt

-Credit cards certainly have their place but can quickly become money wasters if you’re not careful.
+Credit cards certainly have their place, but can quickly become money wasters.
 If you’re using a credit card to gain points and other benefits, never spend beyond your means each month and set up a direct debit to pay it back on time to avoid paying interest or fees.

 Not switching to generic medications